 - 11:55am on a weekday is perfect for professionals (whether they open emails at their desk or on their lunch break, your email is right at the top of your inbox).

 But at the end of the day, the “right” answer depends on your shoppers.
-Are your customers working in offices or wrangling young children while working from home?
+Are your customers active during business hours or wrangling young children while working from home?
 Do your emails prompt calls, and if so, should you send emails at a time when someone will pick up the call?

 Only you can pick the best time to send your emails, but if you need any help, drop us a line.